1943: A Summer of Riots

-The zoot suit had wide shoulders, tapered trousers, and an extra long jacket.
+The zoot suit had broad shoulders, tapered trousers, and an extra-long jacket.
 It was voluminous and ostentatious.
 A wide-brimmed hat and very long watch chain often completed the ensemble.

-Alice Gregory, writing in The Smithsonian Magazine notes that “There was no one designer associated with the look, no department store where you could buy one.
+Alice Gregory, writing in The Smithsonian Magazine, notes, "There was no one designer associated with the look, no department store where you could buy one.
 These were ad hoc outfits, regular suits bought two sizes too large and then creatively tailored to dandyish effect.”

-By 1943, the United States was fully involved in the Second World War and rationing of cloth in support of the war effort was introduced.
-Some tailors found illicit ways of acquiring fabrics, so, wearing the capacious zoot suit was viewed as disloyal.
+By 1943, the United States was fully involved in the Second World War, and the rationing of cloth in support of the war effort was introduced.
+Some tailors found illicit ways of acquiring fabrics, so wearing the capacious zoot suit was considered disloyal.

-For many of the zoot suiters, wearing the outfit was an act of defiance against racial injustice and segregation.
+For many zoot suiters, wearing the outfit was an act of defiance against racial injustice and segregation.

 The zoot suit name seems to be what’s called a nonsense reduplication that comes out of African-American slang.
 Other examples might be the heebie-jeebies or jeepers-creepers.

 Another trigger for the riots of 1943 was the importation of workers.
 Men drafted into uniform left agriculture and other industries understaffed.
-The U.S. government turned to Mexico to fill the manpower gaps.
+The U.S. government turned to Mexico to fill the workforce gaps.

-The large influx of temporary workers from Mexico into Texas, California, and Arizona was not welcomed by many Americans.
+Many Americans did not welcome the large influx of temporary workers from Mexico into Texas, California, and Arizona.

-In a move that has a familiar ring to it today, anti-Latino sentiments were stirred up by politicians and newspapers accusing Mexicans of being involved in crime.
-This created a smoldering resentment among white people towards Mexicans; and a spark was soon found that caused it to burst into flames.
+In a move that has a familiar ring today, anti-Latino sentiments were stirred up by politicians and newspapers accusing Mexicans of being involved in crime.
+This created a smoldering resentment among white people towards Mexicans, and a spark was soon found that caused it to burst into flames.